ministryofjustice/hmpps-electronic-monitoring-create-an-order-api/README.md

 Features include:
 - API endpoints that accept EM order form data from validated clients
-- Validation and persistance of submitted EM order form data
+- Validation and persistence of submitted EM order form data
 - Submission of client-submitted documents to a document store for persistence
 - Transformation of complete EM order forms into the models expected by FMS
-- Submission of complete EM order forms to FMS API endpopints, and persistance of submission response data
+- Submission of complete EM order forms to FMS API endpoints, and persistence of submission response data
 - Endpoints for other EM order activities, eg. creating new versions of existing orders

 This service is hosted in [Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/#cloud-platform-user-guide).